2019 Georgia Tech Yellow Jackets football team: The Citadel

 The Citadel, with their triple option style of play, dominated time of possession, clocking in at 41:50 to Tech's 18:10.
 The Jackets struggled offensively, managing only 301 total yards compared to the Bulldogs' 320 rushing yards.

 The loss is a historic one for Georgia Tech.
 It marks Tech's first loss to an FCS opponent since a 1983 loss to Furman 36 years prior.
 This is also The Citadel's first win over an ACC opponent, previously going 0–22 against members of the Atlantic Coast Conference, and The Citadel's first win against the Jackets, failing to beat them in the previous 10 matchups.

-at Temple
+At Temple

 The meeting is the first between the universities.
-Coach Geoff Collins was Temple's coach the previous season and left them after building up their program towards a top tier AAC team.
+Coach Geoff Collins was Temple's coach the previous season and left them after allegedly building up their program towards a top tier AAC team.

 North Carolina

 Facing off against UNC for the Yellow Jackets home ACC opening, they initially went scoreless in the first half.
 The Yellow Jackets managed to score 22 points in the second half, but ultimately was not enough to overcome the point deficit.
 The game marked the first career start for redshirt freshman James Graham, though he shared some early snaps with running QB Tobias Oliver.